 In June 2017, Dave was voted in as pastor of Redeemer Lutheran Church.
 He began serving this congregation in September.

 Reflecting on being a pastor, Dave says: "I know faith isn't about arriving at some destination.
 So I hold faith and life with open hands.
 I bring a passionate curiosity and kindness to life and relationships and ask questions that invite people to go deeper.
 I believe the stories in Scripture heal and change us and our world.
 I seek to bring these alive.
 I strive to bring my true self to church.
 I want the Dave people meet in worship to be the same Dave they meet in the classroom, hospital, potluck and grocery store.
 I take creating worship seriously.
-I feed my life and faith through daily prayer, books, travel, and music (I sing with the Columbus Gay Men's Chorus.)
+I feed my life and faith through daily prayer, books, travel, and music.
 And I keep a weekly 24-hour Sabbath, when I seek to rest from work and worry.
 Long meals with friends where we talk with honesty, playfulness, and passion bless me with a taste of what Jesus means when he says, "The realm of God is in your midst."